aiven/aiven-docs/docs/products/opensearch/howto/opensearch-dashboard-multi_tenancy.md

 After assigning tenants to roles and setting the required permissions, the next step is associating each user with a specific role, granting them access to the tenant and its resources.
-The level of access and control a user has over the tenant\'s data and resources will be determined by their assigned role.
+The level of access and control a user has over the tenant's data and resources will be determined by their assigned role.

 To map roles to internal users, follow these steps: